 Please wait while you are redirected.

 DESCRIPTIONOrthotic bracing attempts to slow curve progression and reduce the need for fusion surgery in patients with progressive scoliosis.
-Recently, a fusionless surgical procedure, vertebral body stapling, has been evaluated as an alternative to bracing to slow or correct curve progression in pediatric patients with scoliosis.
+Recently, two fusionless surgical procedures, vertebral body stapling and vertebral body tethering, have been evaluated as an alternative to bracing to slow or correct curve progression in pediatric patients with scoliosis.

 Scoliosis is an abnormal lateral and rotational curvature of the vertebral column.
 Treatment of scoliosis currently depends on 3 factors: the cause of the condition (idiopathic, congenital, or secondary), the severity of the condition (degrees of curve), and the growth of the patient remaining at the time of presentation.
 Children who have vertebral curves measuring between 25° and 40° with at least 2 years of growth remaining are considered to be at high-risk of curve progression.
 Genetic markers to evaluate risk of progression are also being evaluated.
 Since severe deformity may lead to compromised respiratory function and is associated with back pain in adulthood, surgical intervention with spinal fusion is typically recommended for curves that progress to 45° or more.